-Doctors Girija Dhar and Syed Naseer Ahmad Shah was one of Kashmir’s most talked because they retained their faiths after their marriage.
+Doctors Girija Dhar and Syed Naseer Ahmad Shah were one of Kashmir’s most talked about couples because they retained their faiths after their marriage.
 Shah died in October last and Girija last week, almost nine months after.
 Read the story of their marriage by Meera Khanna

 If the Indian army reaches in time, we are safe from the Kabalis.
 Otherwise, the well is the only option,’ her uncle said.
 Mother turned away with tears in her eyes.
 Girija was certain that something was very wrong if it upset her calm and strong mother.
 She pestered her mother and finally got to the bottom of the matter.